sriramab/driving/doc/AlbatrossReport.md

 6. How does the (work) travel pattern look on weekdays?
 7. Extracting work pattern on weekdays.
 8. Extracting (car) work pattern on weekdays.
 9. Extracting travel pattern on weekends.
-10.Extracting (car) travel pattern on weekends.
+10. Extracting (car) travel pattern on weekends.

 #### 1. How many and which modes?